fusioncharts/dev_centre_docs/getting-started/php/your-first-chart-using-php.md

 #### Cosmetic Attributes

-Cosmetic attributes let you configure chart cosmetics like color, transparency, font size etc. Since we are using the `fusion` theme to customize the chart's look and feel no cosmetic attributes are used in this sample.
+Cosmetic attributes let you configure chart cosmetics like color, transparency, font size etc. Since we are using the `fusion`theme to customize the chart's aesthitics no cosmetic attributes are used in this sample.
 For a detailed list of cosmetic attributes click here.

 For the detailed list of attributes, click [here]({% site.baseurl %}/chart-attributes/?chart=area2d '@@open-newtab').